kelreeeeey/python-numpy-npy-in-odin/README.md

 > [!WARNING]
 > this repo currently is under development using [ python 3.10 ](https://www.python.org/downloads/release/python-31016/) and [ numpy version 1.26.4 ](https://numpy.org/devdocs/release/1.26.4-notes.html)
 > odin version `dev-2025-09:9abc3f67b`
+>
+> THIS IS UNSTABLE, FOR LARGE SHAPE ARRAY, IT SOMEHOW FAILS TO PARSE.
+THAT'S ON ME

 ## Example